laurenchen0631/English-Learning/articles/201907/20190708/why people confess to crimes they didn’t commit.md

 	- prosecutorial (adj)與公訴有關的, 檢察官的/公訴人的
 "I went in prepared to make a 15-minute presentation, but the attorneys started asking some really good questions," Kassin says.
 "Before you knew it, we had a discussion that lasted almost 2 1/2 hours."
 Kassin explained that false confessions are not rare: More than a quarter of the 365 people exonerated in recent decades by the nonprofit Innocence Project had confessed to their alleged crime.
 Drawing on more than 30 years of research, Kassin told the legal team how standard interrogation techniques combine psychological pressures and escape hatches that can easily cause an innocent person to confess.
 He explained how young people are particularly vulnerable to confessing, especially when stressed, tired, or traumatized, as Burton was.
-	- escape hatche 出路 == a way of getting out of a difficult or unwanted situation
+	- escape hatch 出路 == a way of getting out of a difficult or unwanted situation
 		> The psychiatrist offered him an escape hatch from his feelings of guilt.
 	- traumatize
 		> 使受精神創上 |Subject to lasting shock as a result of a disturbing experience or physical injury.| the children were traumatized by separation from their families